How To Get A Matte Finish On Resin

 Begin by choosing a matte varnish or sealer that is specifically designed for use with resin.
 It’s important to select a product that is compatible with the type of resin you’ve used in your project.

 Different resins may require different formulations of sealers, so checking the product specifications is a must for this.
-A non toxic formula that we use here is Mod Podge.
+A non toxic formula that I like to use is Mod Podge.

 Wait until the resin is completely cured before applying the matte varnish or sealer.
 Applying it too early can interfere with the resin’s curing process and may result in an uneven finish.